3 years ~ Evenings & Weekends ~ Full-time enrollment, 12 hours per semester

-The Master of Arts in Chaplaincy and Pastoral Care is a 72-hour degree designed for people interested in pastoral care in a variety of contexts.
-The core curriculum (five courses) provides a biblical, theological, historical, contextual and ethical foundation for pastoral ministry.
+The Master of Arts in Chaplaincy and Pastoral Care at the seminary’s Loise Henderson Wessendorff Center for Christian Ministry and Vocation is a 72-hour degree designed for people interested in pastoral care in a variety of contexts.
+The core curriculum (4 courses) provides a biblical, theological, historical, and ethical foundation for pastoral ministry.
 Other required coursework equips the student for general chaplaincy ministry in a variety of settings.
 Elective courses enable students to broaden and deepen their understanding of particular ministries in specified settings (e.g., hospice, VA hospitals, prisons, workplaces, disaster relief).
 The curriculum provides the requisite 72 credits specified by the Association of Professional Chaplains (APC) for recognition as a Board Certified Chaplain (BCC).
 Students or prospective students seeking board certification by the APC should review carefully the information at the Association of Professional Chaplains to learn about additional requirements for certification.
-The MCPC does not include Clinical Pastoral Education (CPE).

 Prior to being awarded the degree, a candidate must fully discharge all financial obligations to the seminary and all requirements should be completed within six years from the date of entry into the program.